mal-lang/containment-course-of-action/README.md

 # containment-course-of-action

 A prototype implementation of the thesis work on **Containment Strategy Formalism in a Probabillistic Threat Modelling Framework**.
 This software allows for reasoning about containment strategies in MAL-based threat models.
-Recommendations for containment strategies can be tailored to a specific threat model, a organizational valuation and a set of indicated incidents.
-In the future, this work could be of interest for systematic and/or automatic approaches to containment or simply serve as a platform for proactive learning about how to contain various incidents that could occur.
+Recommendations for containment strategies can be tailored to a specific threat model, an organizational valuation and a set of indicated incidents.
+In the future, this work could be of interest for systematic and/or automatic approaches to containment or simply serve as a platform for proactive learning about how to contain various threats that could emerge.

 Note, that this implementation currently supports coreLang-based threat models.